-Suquet – the shortened form of “suc,” which means “juice,” from the appearance of this soup-like fish stew
+Suquet – coming from the Catalan ‘suc,’ which means ‘juice’ of which there should be plenty in this soup-like fish stew

 A type of seafood stew or casserole, a suquet relies on raw ingredients which used to be thrown into an iron pot by fishermen out on the rough seas of the Mediterranean.

-They would than eat their meal on a thick slice of bread and drink or soak up with bread the juice or stock that remained.
+They would then eat their meal on a thick slice of bread and use the bread to soak up the juice or stock that remained.

 The suquet recipe has many combinations, often containing potatoes.
 Here is one recipe, along with a picada, also one of many variations, which adds a different level of taste and texture to the dish.